aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 ## Troubleshooting

 ### Failure in ImportASEAResourceStage

-If the LZA pipeline fails in the ImportASEAResources stage and you need to restart the pipeline from the begininng.
-You will need to remove a file from the asea-lza-resource-mapping-<accountId> bucket.
+If the LZA pipeline fails in the ImportASEAResources stage and you need to restart the pipeline from the beginning.
+You will need to remove a file from the `asea-lza-resource-mapping-<accountId>` bucket.
 The name of the file is `asearesources.json`.
 Download a copy of the file and then delete it from the S3 bucket.
 The file will be recreated when the pipeline is rerun.

 ---